wdi-sf-march-2014/adventure_library/README.md

 ## The Library scraping process

 When a user submits a new library URL, "alibrary.com", this should start the library scraping process.
-Your library will save that server ("alibrary.com")to the database, then set off jobs to GET all the adventures from that library ("alibrary.com/adventures.json") and GET all the libraries ("alibrary.com/libraries.json") which that library knows about.
+Your library will save that server ("alibrary.com") to the database, then set off jobs to GET all the adventures from that library ("alibrary.com/adventures.json") and GET all the libraries ("alibrary.com/libraries.json") which that library knows about.

+BONUS: After a library has been added to the server, use Sidetiq to retrieve updated adventures from that server on a regular basis.
+Overwrite the correct adventure in your database using the GUID.

+## The schema

+Adventure:
+  *  has many Pages
+  *  belongs to a Library
+  *  has a title (string)
+  *  has an author (string)
+  *  has timestamps
+  *  has a GUID (string)

+Page:
+  * belongs to an Adventure
+  * has a name (string)
+  * has text (text)

+Library:
+  * has many Adventures
+  * has a URL